danog/MadelineProtoDocs/docs/API_docs/constructors/keyboardButtonRequestPoll.md

 ---
-title: keyboardButtonRequestPoll
+title: "keyboardButtonRequestPoll"
-description: A button that allows the user to create and send a poll when pressed; available only in private
+description: "A button that allows the user to create and send a poll when pressed; available only in private"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: keyboardButtonRequestPoll